-It’s fascinating how all these natural phenomena come together, in such a small and specific area, to produce such a magical wine.
-Sweet Bordeaux is both undervalued and underpriced, offering some of the best value for money in the whole region.
+It's fascinating how all these natural happenings come together in such a small and specific area to produce a magical wine.
+Sweet Bordeaux is both undervalued and underpriced, and offers some of the best value for money in the whole region.

-It’s the ultimate Christmas wine in Bordeaux – the perfect reason to hold onto a wonderful bottle during the year.
-It’s well worth the wait for this most special of occasions, to be savoured in the presence of family.
-I can’t think of a better moment to enjoy a bottle of sweet Bordeaux.
+It’s the ultimate Christmas wine produced in Bordeaux – the perfect reason to hold onto a wonderful bottle during the year.
+It’s well worth the wait for this most special of occasions, to be savoured in the presence of family over a Christmas table.

 From Vintage Port to honeyed Sauternes, Christmas gives us the perfect opportunity to indulge in the richness of sweet wines.
-But how you serve them is an important consideration.
-Henrietta Gullifer outlines the key things to bear in mind when pouring sweet wines throughout the season.
+However, how you serve them is an important consideration.
+Henrietta Gullifer outlines the key things to remember when pouring sweet wines throughout the season.

-Whether you love a delicate off-dry Riesling, a honey-soused Sauternes or a sticky Vintage Port, there tends to be a sweet wine for everyone.
-Personally, I’m a big fan of a sweet Tokaji – even more intense than a Sauternes but with a fantastic, refreshing acidity.
-It’s a truly special treat.
+Whether you'd opt for a delicate off-dry Riesling, a honey-soused Sauternes or a sticky Vintage Port, there tends to be a sweet wine for everyone.
+Personally, I’m an enormous fan of a sweet Tokaji – even more intense than a Sauternes but boasting a fantastic, refreshing acidity, it’s a truly special treat.

-Often, we tend to serve sweet wine too warm.
+Often, we tend to serve sweet wine at too high a temperature.
 Ideally, it should be served at 8-10°C, but straight from the fridge will also work perfectly.
-This prevents the wine from tasting too cloying.
-The exception to this is Port: serving it too cold would exacerbate the tannins and dull the fruit, yet I still wouldn’t serve Port too warm.
+This prevents the wine from having too cloying a nature.
+The exception to this is Port: serving it too cold will exacerbate the tannins and dull fruit flavours.

 Sweet wine is often associated with dessert, but the truth is that these wines are incredibly versatile, pairing beautifully with everything from oysters to blue cheese.
 Clara Bouffard shares some helpful tips for food-matching the sweet wines of Bordeaux.

 Traditionally, sweet-wine pairings with food have been limited to foie gras or dessert.
-But Sauternes actually has incredible gastronomic versatility, with a delicate balance between sweetness and acidity, earning these wines a place at the dinner table.
+But Sauternes actually has incredible gastronomic versatility, with a delicate balance between sweetness and acidity that earns these wines a firm place at the dinner table.

-I adore sweet wine throughout the year – but I believe Christmas food is perfectly suited to the rich, indulgent flavours of a Sauternes, Cérons or Loupiac.
-In France, they’re rarely consumed as dessert wines; one can opt to enjoy a glass with a starter, such as foie gras, salmon or oysters.
+Sweet wine may be a favourite throughout the year – but no gastronomy beats Christmas food in being perfectly suited to the rich, indulgent flavours of a Sauternes, Cérons or Loupiac.
+In France, these are rarely consumed as dessert wines; one can opt to enjoy a glass with a starter, such as foie gras, salmon or oysters.
 The sweet and savoury combination is just right for a perfectly balanced mise-en-bouche.

-The key is contrast and balance.
-And the beauty is that, once opened, a bottle will easily keep for three weeks in the fridge.
-With desserts, best practice is to avoid pairing wines with anything too rich or too sweet.
+With dessert courses, it's best practice to avoid pairing wines with anything too rich or too sweet.
 Fruit-dominant desserts, such as a lemon meringue tart, will perfectly balance the sweetness and acidity.

 Serving Sauternes on ice with a slice of orange, or as part of a cocktail, is a more contemporary approach – a local favourite becoming widely adopted in Sauternes, where hospitality and wine tourism are growing.